-Enhanced Care Communities will receive enhancements and improved support for clinical and laboratory data information systems and supply chain management at all local clinics at which individuals receive HIV care and treatment.
+Enhanced Care Communities will receive guidance and improved technical support for quality management and data systems at all local clinics at which individuals receive HIV care and treatment.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01965470
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01965470

 |Botswana communities and Botswana Ministry of Health clinics|

 |Multiple Locations, Multiple, Botswana|

 |Principal Investigator:||Janet S Moore, PhD||Centers for Disease Control and Prevention|